This post was updated from its original version on 3/6/2020. it was originally published 4/1/2017

 Fabrics- large scraps of orange and smaller scraps of green

 Needle and thread

-- Sew along the two angled sides at 1/4″ seam allowance.
+- Now, sew along the two angled sides at 1/4″ seam allowance.
 Back stitch at the beginning and ending.

 - Trim off the fabric around the tip to allow the point to be easier to turn.

-- Turn the carrot right side out.
+- Finish by turning the carrot right side out.
 Tip* use a blunt, pointy tool (like a chopstick) to push out the point of the carrot.

 - Round the two top corners of the leaf pieces. (note: the larger leaves are 3″ tall and 2″ wide)

 - Sew around three sides of the leaf- leaving the bottom (straight) edge open.
 I do back stitch at the beginning and ending of each leaf so the stitches don’t pull out when you turn.

 - Clip the rounded parts of the leaves.
 You can use scissors to cut notches out, but I like to just use pinking shears to trim it.
 Just be careful to not clip your threads.

 - Turn the leaf right side out and press.